-Given these facts, it is clear any criterion for assessing whether an hypothesis is acceptable must involve a conventional aspect.
+Given these facts, it is clear that any criterion for assessing whether a hypothesis is acceptable must involve a conventional aspect.
 The purpose of hypothesis testing theory is to supply a coherent framework for accepting or rejecting probabilistic hypotheses.
-It is a probabilistic adaptation of the falsification principle.6
+It is a probabilistic adaptation of the falsification principle.
+(For further discussion on the issues in this section, see Dufour 2000.)